xak2000/nomad/website/source/docs/job-specification/affinity.html.md

 ---
 layout: "docs"
-page_title: "affinity Stanza - Job Specification"
+page_title: "affinity Block - Job Specification"
 sidebar_current: "docs-job-specification-affinity"
 description: |-
-  The "affinity" stanza allows restricting the set of eligible nodes.
+  The "affinity" block allows restricting the set of eligible nodes.
   Affinities may filter on attributes or metadata.
 Additionally affinities may be specified at the job, group, or task levels for ultimate flexibility.
 ---

-# `affinity` Stanza
+# `affinity` Block

 <table class="table table-bordered table-striped">
   <tr>